paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 <a id="section-12651g"></a>
 ## § 12651g.
 Employees, consultants, and other personnel
-**(a) Employees** Except as provided in subsection (b), [section 12651e(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12651e/d&num=0&edition=prelim), and section 8E 11 See References in Text note below. of the Inspector General Act of 1978, the Chief Executive Officer shall, in accordance with applicable provisions of title 5, appoint and determine the compensation of such employees as the Chief Executive Officer determines to be necessary to carry out the duties of the Corporation.
+**(a) Employees** Except as provided in subsection (b), [section 12651e(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12651e/d&num=0&edition=prelim), and [section 414 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section414&num=0&edition=prelim), the Chief Executive Officer shall, in accordance with applicable provisions of title 5, appoint and determine the compensation of such employees as the Chief Executive Officer determines to be necessary to carry out the duties of the Corporation.

 **(b) Alternative personnel system**